 This site is SSL secure (Secure Sockets Layer) and uses 128-bit encryption to offer secure communications by encrypting all data to and from the site.

-You will be sent an Online Counselling Evaluation Questionnaire at the end of your counselling to ask for your feedback on how we could improve our service.
+You will be sent a Counselling Service feedback form at the end of your counselling to ask for your feedback on how we could improve our service.

 The Echo Society's Counselling service is not appropriate when your situation is an emergency or a crisis situation where you need immediate help.
 It is not appropriate if you are suicidal and in danger of harming yourself or others.
 It is not appropriate if you feel you are dealing with severe trauma or suffer from psychosis (hallucinations, delusions, thought disorganisation) or a severe mental health condition or you are currently or wish to undertake Eye Movement De-sensitisation Reprocessing treatment (EMDR).
 Counselling is also not appropriate if you are under the influence of drugs or alcohol.
 In any of these cases we would advise you to contact either your G.P or Health Professional, the Samaritans 08457 90 90 90 or a local crisis centre in your area.